CloudLabsAI-Azure/M365-Copilot/labguide/lab1.md

 - **Presentation Development:** Simplifying the initiation of presentations with natural language commands, sparking creativity and idea generation.
 - **Data Analysis and Visualization:** Assisting in identifying trends, creating visualizations, and providing recommendations to simplify data analysis.
 - **Security and Compliance:** Ensuring comprehensive enterprise compliance and security controls for data protection and peace of mind.
-- **User Control:** Empowering users with control over AI suggestions, allowing modification or discardal, emphasizing the human element in AI interaction.
+- **User Control:** Empowering users with control over AI suggestions, allowing modification or discard, emphasizing the human element in AI interaction.

 ## Copilot's Architecture and Processing Flow: Step-by-Step